metagenlab/zAMP/docs/pages/insilico_validation.rst

 2. Config file
 =======================================================================

-The config files specifies the different parameters of the pipeline as well as parameters of Assembly Finder.
+The config files specifies the different parameters of the pipeline as well as parameters for `Assembly Finder <https://github.com/metagenlab/assembly_finder>`_.

 **Config file example:**